 - 1 cup sugar

-- ¼ tsp salt (more to sprinkle over cooked brittle layer before letting it cool off)
+- 1/4 tsp salt + more to sprinkle over cooked brittle layer before letting it cool down (optional)

 - Keep stirring occasionally as you monitor the temperature with a food thermometer.

-- Let cool off completely before cracking into pieces.
+- Let cool down completely before cracking into pieces.